betaflight/betaflight.com/docs/release/Betaflight-3.1-Release-Notes.md

 - Added new level sensitivity and level limit parameters in degrees. level_limit is the maximum allowed angle.
 Level_sensitivity is the max deflection on full stick @borisbstyle
 - Added IRC Tramp VTX support.
 Changable channel, band, power and pitmode @jflyper
 - and many more: https://github.com/betaflight/betaflight/commits/master
-- Only one PIDC the 2DOF or Betaflight now (see the 3.0.x wiki page for details)
+- Only one PIDC the 2DOF or Betaflight now (see the 3.0.x release notes for details)

 NOTE- For the features in this release you will need to use the following Versions or Higher:
 - Configurator 1.9.0